alphamikle/nanc_docs/docs/nui/custom_widgets.md

 In our case, one such extended argument is `color` - an argument that is considered `deprecated` in the original `SvgPicture` widget, but it is much easier to specify just color instead of the more complex `colorFilter` parameter, which is what was implemented.

-The `nanc_renderer` library contains an extensive list of implemented arguments, and you can use them to document your custom widgets.
+The `nui` library contains an extensive list of implemented arguments, and you can use them to document your custom widgets.
 And if something is missing, you can always create your own description for any argument using the `TagArgument` class.

 ### Properties